Birlinka Men's Behaviour Change - Domestic and Family Violence

 " I never heard anyone tell me before that I wasn't the problem, that the problems is the problem and that I am me.
 That picture we did really helped me think about things different" Birlinka client

-An Indigenous Australian initiative currently being delivered in partnership with an international development agency to engage Aboriginal men among four regional and remotes communities to reduce and then stop - domestic and family violence among participants.
+An Indigenous Australian initiative currently being delivered in partnership with an international development agency to engage Aboriginal men among four regional and remotes communities to reduce and then stop - domestic violence among participants.

 Natjul's Birlinka programme has a three-pronged approach to working with men around change behaviour and domestic violence that include: